dimaslanjaka/static-blog-generator/README.md

 - Post Asset Folder Auto Fix for HexoJS
 - Parse shortcodes
 - Include partials files with html comments
+- Get all images from post body and push them to metadata.photos

 ## Usage Sample